-- (b) Upon receiving an evidentiary panel's finding or the CDC's referral that an attorney is believed to be suffering from a disability, the BODA Chair must appoint a District Disability Committee in compliance with TRDP 12.02 and designate a chair.
+(b) Upon receiving an evidentiary panel's finding or the CDC's referral that an attorney is believed to be suffering from a disability, the BODA Chair must appoint a District Disability Committee in compliance with TRDP 12.02 and designate a chair.
 BODA will reimburse District Disability Committee members for reasonable expenses directly related to service on the District Disability Committee.
-The BODA Clerk must notify the CDC and the Respondent that a committee has been appointed and notify the Respondent where to locate the procedural rules governing disability proceedings. - (c) A Respondent who has been notified that a disability referral will be or has been made to BODA may, at any time, waive in writing the appointment of the District Disability Committee or the hearing before the District Disability Committee and enter into an agreed judgment of indefinite disability suspension, provided that the Respondent is competent to waive the hearing.
-If the Respondent is not represented, the waiver must include a statement affirming that the Respondent has been advised of the right to appointed counsel and waives that right as well. - (d) All pleadings, motions, briefs, or other matters to be filed with the District Disability Committee must be filed with the BODA Clerk. - (e) Should any member of the District Disability Committee become unable to serve, the BODA Chair may appoint a substitute member.
+The BODA Clerk must notify the CDC and the Respondent that a committee has been appointed and notify the Respondent where to locate the procedural rules governing disability proceedings.

+(c) A Respondent who has been notified that a disability referral will be or has been made to BODA may, at any time, waive in writing the appointment of the District Disability Committee or the hearing before the District Disability Committee and enter into an agreed judgment of indefinite disability suspension, provided that the Respondent is competent to waive the hearing.
+If the Respondent is not represented, the waiver must include a statement affirming that the Respondent has been advised of the right to appointed counsel and waives that right as well. (d) All pleadings, motions, briefs, or other matters to be filed with the District Disability Committee must be filed with the BODA Clerk.

+(e) Should any member of the District Disability Committee become unable to serve, the BODA Chair must appoint a substitute member.

-Rule 8.02 Petition and Answer
+Rule 8.02.
+Petition and Answer

-- (a) Petition.
+(a) Petition.
 Upon being notified that the District Disability Committee has been appointed by BODA, the CDC must, within 20 days, file with the BODA Clerk and serve on the Respondent a copy of a petition for indefinite disability suspension.
-Service may be made in person or by certified mail, return receipt requested.
-If service is by certified mail, the return receipt with the Respondent's signature must be filed with the BODA Clerk. - (b) Answer.
-The Respondent must, within 30 days after service of the petition for indefinite disability suspension, file an answer with the BODA Clerk and serve a copy of the answer on the CDC. - (c) Hearing Setting.
+Service must comply with Rule 1.06.

+(b) Answer.
+The Respondent must, within 30 days after service of the petition for indefinite disability suspension, file an answer with the BODA Clerk and serve a copy of the answer on the CDC.

+(c) Hearing Setting.
 The BODA Clerk must set the final hearing as instructed by the chair of the District Disability Committee and send notice of the hearing to the parties.

-Rule 8.03 Discovery
+Rule 8.03.
+Discovery

-- (a) Limited Discovery.
+(a) Limited Discovery.
 The District Disability Committee may permit limited discovery.
 The party seeking discovery must file with the BODA Clerk a written request that makes a clear showing of good cause and substantial need and a proposed order.
 If the District Disability Committee authorizes discovery in a case, it must issue a written order.
-The order may impose limitations or deadlines on the discovery. - (b) Physical or Mental Examinations.
+The order may impose limitations or deadlines on the discovery.

+(b) Physical or Mental Examinations.
 On written motion by the Commission or on its own motion, the District Disability Committee may order the Respondent to submit to a physical or mental examination by a qualified healthcare or mental healthcare professional.
 Nothing in this rule limits the Respondent's right to an examination by a professional of his or her choice in addition to any exam ordered by the District Disability Committee.

-- (1) Motion.
-The Respondent must be given reasonable notice of the examination by written order specifying the name, address, and telephone number of the person conducting the examination. - (2) Report.
+(1) Motion.
+The Respondent must be given reasonable notice of the examination by written order specifying the name, address, and telephone number of the person conducting the examination.

+(2) Report.
 The examining professional must file with the BODA Clerk a detailed, written report that includes the results of all tests performed and the professional's findings, diagnoses, and conclusions.
-The professional must send a copy of the report to the CDC and the Respondent. - (c) Objections.
+The professional must send a copy of the report to the CDC and the Respondent.

+(c) Objections.
 A party must make any objection to a request for discovery within 15 days of receiving the motion by filing a written objection with the BODA Clerk.
 BODA may decide any objection or contest to a discovery motion.